January 13, 2021

 10 Signs You Might Need Therapy

+Is it time to start therapy?
 I get a lot of inquiries from people who have been told they need therapy, feel like they need therapy, or are just plain curious.
-Before I get into the criteria for how one evaluates these questions, I should share that it’s my personal belief that therapy benefits all human beings.
+Before I get into the criteria for how one evaluates if it’s time to start therapy, I should share that it’s my personal belief that therapy benefits all human beings.
 It facilitates personal growth, self-awareness, and is akin to a workout for the psyche—an avenue to mental and emotional fitness.
 But how do you discern when you actually need therapy in a non-optional sort of way?

 Below are 10 factors for determining whether therapy has become necessary for you.